semyhran/InAppUpdateSystem/README.md

 ### Basic Usage

-Add the `InAppUpdateManager` prefab to your scene or instantiate it programmatically.
-Then call with an update priority value:
+Add the InAppUpdateManager prefab to your scene from the package folder, instantiate it programmatically, or create it yourself by adding InAppUpdateManager to a GameObject.
+Then call it with an update priority value:

 ```csharp
 // Get priority from Firebase Remote Config or other source